osrs-tracker/osrs-tracker-aws/README.md

 - `osrs-tracker_item-search`

 When sending a `GET /:query` request, this function returns items from MongoDB where the name partially matches the provided query.
-It also adds a confidence `score` property.
+It also adds a confidence score property.

 - `osrs-tracker_player-info`

 When sending a `GET /:username` request, this function returns player information for the provided username in MongoDB.
-It includes player `type`, `status`, and `diedAsHardcore`.
+It includes player type, status, and diedAsHardcore.
 The function automatically refreshes when information from MongoDB is older than 2 hours.